-- Students are required to complete drug testing as one of the compliances.
-All drug testing is coordinated through American DataBank. - All students will place an order for the drug testing package with American DataBank as per instructions from their campus. - Within 48 hours, you will receive a registration form. - The registration form must be taken to the drug testing facility assigned to you (location is dependent on zip code provided at the time of the order). - Once the specimen is collected, it takes 3-5 business days for results. - Drug retesting protocol is dependent on the clinical agency policy (e.g., dilute or positive results) and will require further testing and/or evaluation. - Drug testing reports are securely posted on your account and are available to the student and the Nese CON only. - Students are responsible for the cost of all initial drug testing and any retesting. - Students are responsible for completing the drug screen, checking their results through American DataBank and completing any follow-up testing if required.
-If screening results are negative or dilute negative, no further action is needed.

-If screening results are positive or dilute positive, the following steps will be taken:
+- A. Students are required to complete drug screening as one of the nursing compliance requirements.
+All drug screening is coordinated through American DataBank - B. All students will place an order for the drug screening package with American DataBank as per instructions from their campus - 1.
+Within 48 hours, the student will receive a registration form via email - 2.
+The registration form must be taken to the drug screening facility assigned to the student (location is dependent on zip code provided at the time of the order) - 3.
+Once the specimen is collected, it takes 3-5 business days for results - 4.
+Drug screening reports are securely posted on your American DataBank account and are available to the student and the Nese CON only. - 5.
+Students are responsible for the cost of all drug testing (initial and any retesting). - 6.
+Students are responsible for completing the drug screen and checking for the results through American DataBank and completing any follow-up screening if required. - a.
+If screening results are negative or dilute negative, no further action is needed. - b.
+If screening results are positive or dilute positive, the following steps will be taken: - (1) The student will be contacted by the Medical Review Officer from American DataBank to determine any legitimate explanation for the results. - (2) If no explanation can be verified by the Medical Review Officer, the positive results will be posted by American DataBank and the student will be dismissed from the nursing major. - (3) With a positive or dilute positive result, the student may request the original sample to be retested at their own expense.

-- 1. The student will be contacted by the Medical Review Officer from American DataBank to determine any legitimate explanation for the results. - 2.
-If no explanation can be verified by the Medical Review Officer, the positive results will be posted by ADB.
-The student will be dismissed from the nursing major. - 3.
-With a positive or dilute positive result, the student may request the original sample to be retested at their own expense. - a.
-If this re-testing of the original sample produces a negative result, no further action is needed. - b.
+- i.
+If this re-testing of the original sample produces a negative result, no further action is needed. - ii.
 If this re-testing of the original sample, produces a positive or dilute positive result, the student will be dismissed from the nursing major.